RayHightower/RayHightower.com/_posts/2016-01-18-firefox-404-lunrjs.markdown

 ### Collaboration and Solution

-After several minutes of collaboration, Darren theorize that `event.preventDefault();` was choking in Firefox because the `event` object was not explicitly passed.
+After several minutes of collaboration, Darren theorized that `event.preventDefault();` was choking in Firefox because the `event` object was not explicitly passed.
 Chrome and Safari were running the same JavaScript code, and they assumed that `event` meant `event` even though no object had been passed.
 But maybe Firefox wanted to be explicitly told what object was being passed?

 One way to find out: We added `event` to the function definition as follows: